cado-security/product-help/docs/cado/deploy/aws/performance-resiliency/aws-backups.md

 For more, see **[this tutorial](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-scheduled-snapshot.html)** from AWS.

 ### Restoring the Data Volume
-To perform a migration or restoration to a new instance, deploy a fresh Cado installation (from Cloudformation, Terraform etc.) and stop the Cado Main VM/EC2 instance that will start as part of the new deployment.
+To perform a migration or restoration to a new instance, deploy a fresh / Forensic Acquisition and Investigation installation (from Cloudformation, Terraform etc.) and stop the Main VM/EC2 instance that will start as part of the new deployment.

 :::warning
 This will need to be a new deployment, rather than just starting a new EC2 from e.g. an AMI.
 Creating an AMI snapshot from the Cado main VM and starting a new EC2 from that AMI will not work, and the platform will enter an unreliable state.